Skip to main content

 • “The sound design complements this approach, using ambient noise, distant echoes, and carefully timed musical cues to reinforce tension.”

-• “You can be having an intense boss fight with a huge monster, and the music would sound like something you get on the main menu.”
+• “You would be having an intense boss fight with a huge monster and the music would sound like something you get on the main menu or something.”

 • humor